Net Zero by 2050 in the Energy and Process Industries

 In model pathways with no or limited overshoot of 1.5°C, global net anthropogenic CO2 emissions decline by about 45% from 2010 levels by 2030 (40–60% interquartile range), reaching net zero around 2050 (2045–2055 interquartile range). [my emphasis]

 This clunky sentence created the catchy phrase, “Net Zero by 2050’.
-It caught peoples’ imaginations, even thought there is really nothing special about the figure of zero or the year 2050.
+It caught peoples’ imaginations, even though there is really nothing special about the figure of zero or the year 2050.

 What does the sentence mean in plain English?
 Actually, it’s frighteningly simple.
 The report says that carbon dioxide emissions need to be reduced to zero by the year 2050.
 Any emissions that do occur by that time will have to be removed by some form of carbon capture technology.
 In fact the only way that companies can achieve this goal without shutting down completely (and taking the whole economy with them) is to quickly ramp up the technology needed to remove CO2 from the atmosphere.
 (So far, carbon capture technology has only been proven on a limited scale.
 Not only are there technical issues to be resolved, if the technology is to be implemented on a world scale it will require a huge investment in a business that generates no revenue.)